Takeoff’s management mourn ‘monumental loss of beloved brother’

 “But back to Takeoff.
 I got many calls from Houston and outside of Houston, and everyone spoke of what a great young man this is, how peaceful he is, what a great artist.

-He added that he does not want to speculate on whether Takeoff was the intended target but noted: “Based on what people say about him, he’s well respected, non-violent.

-“I would not expect him to be involved but I do want to wait on the investigation but we have no reason to believe that he was involved in anything criminal at the time, just as people describe him as very peaceful, loving, (and a) great entertainer.”
+He added that officials had “no reason” to believe Takeoff was invoved in anything criminal at the time: “Just as people describe him as very peaceful, loving, (and a) great entertainer”.

-During the press conference, Houston’s Mayor Sylvester Turner also offered his condolences to Takeoff’s family and friends and said he plans to continue the conversation about gun violence in the city.

-“We have too many young men of colour that are being injured or killed and their future is cut off and family members and friends are left to mourn,” he said.

 Police officers said they were called at approximately 2.34am local time (07:34 GMT) about a shooting outside Billiards and Bowling Alley in Houston where a private party of around 40 including Takeoff had been taking place.